winitzki/scall/tutorial/programming_dhall.md

 The code for `fmap` and `bimap` can be derived mechanically from the type definition of a functor or a bifunctor.
 For instance, Haskell will do that if the programmer just writes `deriving Functor` after the definition.
 But Dhall does not have any code generation facilities.
-The code of those methods must be written in Dhall programs that need to use functors or bifunctors.
+The code of those methods must be written in Dhall programs by hand.

 ## Typeclasses

-Typeclasses can be implemented in Dhall via evidence values used as explicit function arguments.
+Typeclasses can be implemented in Dhall via evidence values (also known as "typeclass instance values").
+Those values are used as explicit function arguments to implement functions that require a typeclass constraint.

+This is somewhat similar to how Scala implements typeclasses.
+With that technique, one can define different typeclass instances for the same type, if necessary.

+In addition, Dhall's `assert` feature may be sometimes used to verify the typeclass laws.

+To see how this works, let us implement some well-known typeclasses in Dhall.

 ### `Monoid`